EEO/AA Office and the University of Hawaiʻi Professional Assembly (UHPA)

 –Updated June 2013 JK

 The University of Hawaiʻi Professional Association (UHPA) has been the exclusive bargaining agent for all faculty members of the University System since November 1, 1974.
-UHPA maintains an informational website: www.uhpa.org.
+Visit the UHPA website.

 All public employees in the State of Hawaiʻi who are faculty members of the University of Hawaiʻi System, which includes the University of Hawaiʻi at Mānoa, the University of Hawaiʻi at Hilo, the University of Hawaiʻi at West Oʻahu, Hawaiʻi Community College, Honolulu Community College, Kapiolani Community College, Kauaʻi Community College, Leeward Community College, and Windward Community College are members of Bargaining Unit 7.
 They consist of instructors, professors, librarians, specialists, extension agents, and researchers.